ishanmanjrekar/cv/index.md

 Copenhagen, Denmark

 <mark>Game: Subway Surfers</mark>
+* Led end-to-end design of a major structural game redesign from concept to launch, while maintaining live operations.
 * Playing a key role in shaping the future vision and direction of the game.
 * Owning and executing dynamic live operations that keep players engaged on a seasonal basis.
 * Mentoring and coaching team members to foster knowledge sharing and avoid information silos.